ibm-cloud-docs/activity-tracker/at_faq.md

 For {{site.data.keyword.at_short}} event viewing, global events are available through the {{site.data.keyword.at_short}} instance in Frankfurt.
 Therefore, to view global events, you must provision an instance of the {{site.data.keyword.at_full_notm}} service in Frankfurt.

-For {{site.data.keyword.atracker_short}} event routing, global events are collected in the region that you configure.
+For {{site.data.keyword.atracker_short}} Event Routing, global events are collected in the region that you configure.
 Therefore, to find those events, you must find the route that is configured in 1 region of your account to collect global events.

 For location-based events, you need to check the following scenarios to determine the {{site.data.keyword.atracker_short}} instance where the events are available for analysis: